RnewGrab Deal : upto 20% off on live classes - SCHEDULE CALL Rnew

 • add(setElement): It’s used for the addition of an element to the Set if it is not already present.

-• addAll(fromList): It’s used for the addition of all the elements in the specified list to the Set if they are not already present.
+• addAll(fromList): It’s used for the addition of all the elements in the specified list to Set if they are not already present.

 • addAll(fromSet): This is used to add all of the elements in the specified Set to the Set that calls the method if they are not already there.